rmbodegalibre/holbertonschool-validation/module3_task3/DEPLOY.md

     make clean

-## Customize logs
+# Operation team´s FAQ

+## What is in the archive and how to unarchive it?

+- `awesome-website.zip`

+## What are the commands to start and stop the application?

+- `make build`
+- `make clean`

-You can customize the logs of the app
+## How to customize where the application logs are written?

-## Verify that the app is running
+## How to “quickly” verify that the application is running (healthcheck)?

-You can use

-    hugo server

-To see if the app is running

-## Deploy zip tag

-When a tag 1.0.0 is created the zip file with the DEPLOY will be available
+## Create a release with the archive and content of DEPLOY.md, triggered by a tag